-If you terminate employment with the Company (or prior Management and Operating Contractor) with a vested pension benefit and subsequently return to work with the Company as an Employee, you will reenter the Y-12 Plan and begin accruing additional benefits, unless you received a lump sum payment of your vested accrued benefit.
+If you terminate employment with the Company (or prior management and operating contractor) with a vested pension benefit and subsequently return to work with the Company as an employee, you will reenter the Plan and begin accruing additional benefits, unless you received a lump-sum payment of your vested accrued benefit.
 Should you return to work, your Pension Service Credit will be adjusted to include both prior and current service.

-Note: Returning to work after accruing a vested benefit allows you to continue participation in the Y-12 Plan unless you received a lump sum payment of your vested accrued benefit.
-During your period of reemployment you may participate in other benefit plans such as the savings plan, medical, dental, vision, disability, and life insurance plans in accordance with the terms of those plans for active Employees.
+Note: Returning to work after accruing a vested benefit allows you to continue participation in the Plan unless you received a lump-sum payment of your vested accrued benefit.
+During your period of reemployment you may participate in other benefit plans, such as the 401(k) Savings Plan and medical, dental, vision, disability, and life insurance plans, in accordance with the terms of those plans for active employees.
 However, you are not eligible to continue medical, dental, vision, and life insurance benefits upon your future retirement.